TelemedicineSocietyIndia/training/README.md

 ### Notice:
 This is only a repository.
 For the official website of TSI, please visit [https://tsi.org.in/](https://tsi.org.in/)

+#### Warning: The content may present medical images which may be disturbing for many users.
+Users are advised not to access the content unless they are professionally trained to work with medical data including medical images

 Please create a fork of the [repository](https://github.com/TelemedicineSocietyofIndia/training) to make changes and submit a pull request.
 See contributors manual for more details.

 For change requests and corrections please log a ticket by [clicking here](https://github.com/TelemedicineSocietyofIndia/training/issues)